VES End-To-End Encrypted Cloud Repository

 Internal Vault Items are used to store App VESkeys, Temporary VESkeys and Recovery Tokens.
 Creating and sharing Internal Vault Items are subject to strict rules imposed by the VES API server.
 API users have limited control over Internal Vault Items.

-User Vault Items are created and maintained by VES enabled apps, and are intended to be shared only among App Vaults.
-Each User Vault Item is identified by an App Domain and External ID, similarly to an App Vault.
 The namespace for Vault Items is separate from the namespace for App Vaults, so an App Vault and a User Vault Item with same App Domain and External Id may exist simultaneously.

 When the content of a User Vault Item is replaced or deleted through the API, a new instance of the Vault Item is created with a new Internal ID.
-The previous version of the item and the associated entries are stored in VES repository for some time, and can be accessed by its old Internal ID.